top of page

 Serafina is a character who should have registered a lot more in the show.

 She's not a bad presence.
-Certainly Ruta Gedmintas has a cool look and turned in a good performance, including a memorable action beat.
+Certainly Ruta Gedmintas has a cool look and turned in a good performance, including a memorable action beat in the Bolvangar takedown.

 But she doesn't stand out as she should.
 She's just another solemn presence expositing vague and portentous things, and she doesn't really have a feel that's terribly distinct from everyone else.
 She feels barely more or less exotic as a presence than the Gyptians.
 That's a major problem with the series: where the book had a carefully managed unfolding of its elements so each registered to particular effect, on screen it's all been boiled into a kind of fantasy stew.
 Not unpleasant but with no particular ingredient standing out.

 A big challenge in the transition from page to screen is the loss of the breathing space the novel has, and the loss of the narrative voice.
-Without that kind of lens on characters like this, they get flattened.
+Without that kind of space characters like this get flattened.
 Unlike in the book, we're not getting access to Lyra's inner reactions to them or the narrative voice being interesting about them.

 So you’ve got a bunch of characters who kind of all level out at about the same tone and feel, all impressive leaders and warriors and who talk solemnly of solemn things.
 The Master, Farder Coramn, Lord Faa, the Consul, Serafina.
 They’re all different, of course but they all kind of have the same narrative energy by the time they've made it to the screen.

-Serafina also doesn’t register as anything very unique partly because she doesn’t have anything live and distinct and emotional linking her into the story.
+Another reasons for Serafina not registering as anything very unique partly because she doesn’t have anything really live and distinct and emotional linking her into the story.
 She's interested in Lyra, I guess, but that's via the mechanic of prophecy so pretty lifeless in itself.
 She has backstory with Coram but there's nothing to develop there, only to reminisce over.
 She talks to Lee and we know from the books that this is meant to become a fairly significant connection, but nothing distinct really comes across there either.

 As with Ma Costa or perhaps especially Roger, I don’t think solving this is about beefing up Serafina’s role or keeping in long conversations between her and Lee, or her and Lyra.
 She's not much there in the book either, and there's a reason for that: